 Registered Office: The official address of a company, as recorded with the Incorporating Agency, to which official documents are sent and at which legal notices are received.

-Registration Number: The unique number assigned to a Private Organization by the Incorporating Agency in such entity’s Jurisdiction of Incorporation.
+Registration Number: The identifier assigned to a Business Entity, Private Organization, or Government Entity by the Incorporating Agency in such entity’s Jurisdiction of Incorporation or Registration.

 Regulated Financial Institution: A financial institution that is regulated, supervised, and examined by governmental, national, state or provincial, or local authorities.